tildearrow/kwin-lowlatency/README.md

 however, there's one thing that's not there yet: X11 full-screen unredirection....

-# WHERE IS 5.23

-wait, wait wait wait. in a bit!

-I still have to:

-- upgrade my setup to Plasma 5.23
-- port the patchset
-- release

 ## Unredirection

 the main aim of this project is to add additional settings to the compositor and bring back unredirection based on the direct scanout code. see [unredirect.md](unredirect.md) for more details.